Lecture 4: September 17, 2020¶

 [core] repositoryformatversion = 0 filemode = true bare = false logallrefupdates = true ignorecase = true precomposeunicode = true [remote "origin"] url = https://github.com/dsondak/playground.git fetch = +refs/heads/*:refs/remotes/origin/* [branch "master"] remote = origin merge = refs/heads/master

-which is simply the Github repository we cloned from.
+Notice that this file tells us about a remote called origin which is simply the Github repository we cloned from.
 So the process of cloning left us with a remote.
-The file also tells us about a branch called master
+The file also tells us about a branch called master, which "tracks" a remote branch called master at origin.

-tells us what files to ignore when adding files to the index and comitting to the local repository.
+.gitignore tells us what files to ignore when adding files to the index and comitting to the local repository.

 We use this file to ignore temporary data files and such when working in our repository.

-Some .gitignore
+Some .gitignore anatomy¶

-at the end, in which case all files in that folder are ignored.
+Folders are indicated with a / at the end, in which case all files in that folder are ignored.

-Some comments on .gitignore
+Some comments on .gitignore¶

-file.
+Note that when creating a GitHub repo, you are asked if you want to create a .gitignore file.
 You don't have to create one, but it's a good idea.
 Of course, you can always add one later if you so desire.

 %%bash